Create your role's brief & scan 10 candidates for free.

 See who keeps delivering, not just who can do the job.

-Wired for parts
+Wired for parts of it

 Stop rewarding the best talker, score what actually decides the role.